denisraslov/react-spreadsheet-grid/README.md

 ### columnWidth
-> `object`
+> `arrayOf(number)`

-Pass this object if you want initialize width of columns.
-You can get it from `onColumnResize` resize.
+Pass this array if you want initialize width of columns.
+A number value at every index should be a percent value of width for the column with the same index.
+For example, it could be `[ 50, 25, 25 ]`.
+Also, you can get it from `onColumnResize` callback to store somewhere and use for the next render.